 - Collaboration and Teamwork: Field technicians are often communicating and collaborating with mechanics and supervisors, as well as members of other technical teams.
 To be effective workers, they need to be comfortable and communicative in a team environment, and willing to collaborate with other staff to solve problems.

-Additionally, all industrial technicians need to be able to run maintenance management systems or at least have basic computer skills, to be able to learn how to use such software.
+Additionally, all technicians need to be able to run maintenance management systems or at least have basic computer skills, to be able to learn how to use such software.

 This quality will make them highly valuable job prospects and ideal candidates for promotion.